gustavotemple/Granify-replication-package/README.md

 3. How to build
 4. How to run
 5. Database seeding/initialization
-6. Repositories with Postman collection
+6. Postman collections
 7. Profiling
-8. Repositories with Gatling simulations
+8. Gatling simulations
 9. Aegeus

 ## Repositories list